-27.13 Overdale Infant School and Pre-school staff follow school procedures in reporting such concerns and promote E Safety and dangers of Sexting, Grooming and CSE through lessons, PSHE and assemblies.
+Overdale Infant School staff follow school procedures in reporting such concerns and promote E Safety and dangers of Sharing Nudes, Sexting, Grooming and CSE through lessons, PSHE and assemblies.
 Our pupils are taught how to keep safe on and off line and E Safety is promoted throughout the school and home environment.
-Our school have also discussed local and national cases where grooming of young children has taken place such as the Kayleigh Haywood Story to highlight the dangers.
+Our school have also discussed local and national cases where grooming of young children has taken place such as the Kayleigh Haywood Story/Brecks Game to highlight the dangers.

-27.14 Our E safety policy is highlighted to staff, pupils and parents and is available on our school's website including our acceptable usage policy.
+Our E safety policy is highlighted to staff, pupils and parents and is available on our school's website including our acceptable usage policy and our staff have undergone relevant online safety at induction and regularly throughout the year.

-28 Child on Child Sexual Violence & Harassment including Peer on Peer Abuse/Children using Harmful Sexual Behaviour Behaviour (HSB)
+11.3 Sexual Violence (Child On Child), Sexual Harassment Including Child On Child Abuse/Children Using Harmful Sexual Behaviour 14 (HSB)

-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but may not be limited to: